LikeHu/Hu_CSCI2270_FinalProject/README.md

 Run step:
 1. First, congratulation to play our Five in a row game!
 Here you can choose to play with computer or your friends!(Be careful!
 The computer is super clever!
 Try your best to win!)
-2. When you enter the number, the first number you enter means which row your stone will be place, and the second number means which column.
+2. When you enter the number, the first number you enter means which row your stone will be placed, and the second number means which column.
 3. You can exit the program when you enter 0.
 4. you can enter 222 to surrender when you think it is impossible to win computer!